sara-sabr/ITStrategy/wip-tec/en/WebServicesAccess.md

 #### Digital Worker Profiles

-If not all groups currently require or want more open access to the Internet, we can expect that more and more of them will in the future.
+ESDC is a large department with over 27000 employees, and some categories of employees, based on their work profile, may not require the same access to online services as IT, policy and other groups.

 Current branches that would benefit:

 - IITB